divDyn/r-package/README.md

 # Change log
+## [0.2.4] - 2018.01.15
+### Added
+- the the "oxw" method for the subseries() function for occurrence-weighted by list subsampling.
+Check out the examples for

 ## [0.2.3] - 2018.01.08
 ### Added
 - the subseries() function to execute certain functions with subsampling applied.